Need for Local Language content to connect with the Last Mile Learner in India

-Even, Indian government isn’t far behind in the race either, with the initialization of initiatives such as Digital India, which has goals to bolster digital literacy and make digital resources universally available in Indian languages.
-Government, NCERT and other education bodies have realized the need for local language content and delivery and are now driving efforts in this direction by collaborating with NGOs and social impact organizations working in this domain.
+Even, Indian government isn’t far behind in the race.
+We have initialized some initiatives such as Digital India.
+It has goals to bolster digital literacy and make digital resources universally available in Indian languages.
+Government, NCERT and other education bodies have realized the need for local language content and delivery.
+They are now driving efforts in this direction by collaborating with NGOs and social impact organizations working in this domain.
 These initiatives are on the way to enhance numerous digital platforms and applications by magnifying their user base across India.

 Rural India connects in Rural Language

 We have talked about this in our previous blogs as to how tablets and smart phones especially android based will transform the way our rural learners will learn.
 The smart classes have led the way to shift our classrooms from being the traditional chalk and board set up to the one where digital technology is used to engage the students.
 As we now enter into the next century and take a huge leap of faith towards personalising the learning experience for every user, it is critical to deeply understand the psychology of the child and build solutions accordingly.
 And the importance of delivering learning in local language is a critical aspect of the same.